 Calcium is a very important mineral used in our body.
 Which is in addition to keeping bones, teeth, muscles, and heart healthy.
 It also plays a vital role in keeping our body active and if we are not eating enough calcium.
-It causes many chronic diseases by causing calcium deficiency in our body and especially women start suffering from this deficiency after the age of 30.
-If their children become deficient then their Decrease physical development When calcium deficiency occurs.
+It causes many chronic diseases by causing calcium deficiency in our body, and especially women start suffering from this deficiency after the age of 30.
+If their children become deficient, then their Decrease in physical development When calcium deficiency occurs.
 There are usually no obvious symptoms.

 Symptoms of Calcium Deficiency

 According to the details, one of the symptoms of calcium deficiency is weak and full nails.
 If your nails often break or do not grow properly.
 It can be the result of calcium deficiency.
 In this case, the use of dairy products, leafy vegetables, fish, nuts, and figs, etc. Can get rid of this problem.

 Experts Point of View